Pancreatic surgery is done to treat cancer and other diseases of the pancreas.

 Before the Procedure

-Meet with your doctor to make sure medical problems, such as diabetes, high blood pressure, and heart or lung problems are in good control.
+Meet with your provider to make sure medical problems such as diabetes, high blood pressure, and heart or lung problems are in good control.

 - Blood tests (complete blood count, electrolytes, liver and kidney tests)

-- Endoscopic retrograde cholangiopancreatography (ERCP) to examine the bile ducts
+- Endoscopic retrograde cholangiopancreatography (ERCP) to examine the bile and pancreatic ducts

 - CT scan